Statement

 Bio

-Kathleen Trestka is a mature artist who has been working in oil and mixed media painting and works on paper, printmaking, and photography.
-After her early adult years as a self-taught artist, Trestka attended Smith College as a non-traditional aged student.
-As the granddaughter of immigrants fleeing political persecution, she is the first in her family to attend college.
-Trestka graduated with a BA, summa cum laude, Fine Art and Phi Beta Kappa from Smith in 1995.
-She continued her studies at the Provincetown Fine Arts Work Center and Ligmincha International, and elsewhere.
-Her work has been exhibited in galleries, museums, and nonprofit spaces, and is in private collections.
-Trestka’s work has most recently been exhibited at Bendheim Gallery in Greenwich, CT curated by Brinda Kumar, Curator of Modern and Contemporary Art at the Metropolitan Museum of Art, as well as at Cape Cod Museum of Art, Dennis, MA, and Manhattan Arts International, NY, NY.
-She has exhibited in numerous other galleries, juried exhibitions, nonprofit spaces, and art museums in New England and NYC throughout her life.
+Kathleen Trestka is a mature artist who works in oil and mixed media painting and works on paper in the tri-state area of Connecticut.
+After her early adult years as a successful self-taught artist, Trestka attended Greenfield Community College and then transferred to Smith College as a non-traditional aged student.
+As the granddaughter of immigrants who fled political persecution, she is the first in her family to attend college and graduated from Smith with a BA, summa cum laude, Fine Art and Phi Beta Kappa in 1995.
+She has continued her studies at the Provincetown Fine Arts Work Center, Ligmincha International, and literary conferences.
+Her work has been exhibited in galleries, museums, and nonprofit spaces for over thirty years and is in private collections.
+Her art was recently selected by Guggenheim Museum Curator Ramsay Kolber to exhibit at Bendheim Gallery in Greenwich, CT and previously by the Metropolitan Museum of Art Curator Brinda Kumar to exhibit at Bendheim Gallery.
+She has shown in Paula Barr New York, Manhattan Arts International, and Studio 609 in Chelsea, NY, The Art Complex Museum and Snug Harbor Gallery in Duxbury, MA, Four Eleven Gallery and Provincetown Art Museum in Provincetown, MA, Smith College Art Museum Symposium, Hosmer Gallery and Hillyer Gallery in Northampton, MA, Worcester Art Museum in Worcester, MA, Russell Gallery in Plymouth, MA, Taber Art Gallery and Canal Gallery in Holyoke, MA, Grubbs Gallery, Easthampton City Art, and New City Art in Easthampton, MA, Windham Art Gallery in Brattleboro, VT, and in other galleries, juried exhibitions, and nonprofit spaces.

-Trestka was awarded residency grants to attend several art colonies including as a solo artist-in-residence at the Art Complex Museum in Duxbury, MA.
-She later returned to develop and curate a youth community outreach program for several years based on the museum’s permanent collection.
+Kathleen Trestka was selected to mentor a Smith College fine art student on a Praxis Grant internship to assist her in preparation for an upcoming museum exhibition, and was awarded numerous residency grants including a six-week solo artist-in-residence at the Art Complex Museum in Duxbury, MA.
+She later returned to the museum to develop a youth community outreach program on an MCC grant based on the museum’s permanent collection and co-curated numerous exhibitions from the project.
+Trestka has been art editor and writer for Pearson Evaluation Systems where she co-wrote art teacher certification tests for several states including New York, and was a guest fine art and poetry editor for the international journal Naugatuck Review.
 Her work has been featured on WGBB Springfield News Center 40, on “The Artist Hour” on Boston-area PAC/TV Channel 40, and in an Allston Street Production Independent film.
-Her art has been on the covers of The Current, Journal of Art and Politics and Naugatuck Review, and included in the anthology “Textured Lives, Anthology of Women Artists and Writers.”
-She recently retired from decades as an art critic and writer and as a master-level shamanic and sound healing therapist in private practice, wellness centers, and hospitals.
-Kathleen Trestka maintains a studio in the tri-state area of Connecticut and welcomes studio visits by appointment.
+Her art has been on the covers of The Current, Journal of Art and Politics and Naugatuck Review and included in the anthology “Textured Lives, Anthology of Women Artists and Writers.”

 CV available on request